soniclover903/Torreta/README.md

 # Torreta
- a graphical user interface built in c++ with the FLTK library to control a nerf turret built with arduino
+ a graphical user interface built in c++ with the FLTK library to control a arduino nerf turret